 Why is it important to hire a construction accident attorney?

 When you are facing a construction company, workers comp board, or any other representative team that you are attempting to seek compensation from, you can be certain that their primary focus is not on getting you all that you deserve: they are focused on limiting the amount of money that they must pay in order to settle your claim.

 When you are trying to focus on recovery, the last thing that you should need to divert your attention and energy to is navigating a complicated legal process.
 In fact, insurance companies and legal teams rely on this fact to hopefully convince you to accept less than what your case is worth.
 We will not let that happen.

 Do I need a lawyer if I am working on a worker’s comp claim?

 While a worker’s compensation claim is handled differently than a personal injury claim, for a variety of reasons, it can still be extremely helpful to work with a personal injury attorney throughout the claim process.
 You will not be seeking legal action against your employer, since the worker’s comp policy blocks these types of actions, but there may be alternative paths forward depending on who was at fault and more.
 Workers’ compensation does not account for non-economic injuries, but if someone is responsible for your injuries and is not protected by the “no-fault” clause in the compensation policy then you may be able to seek these damages from them.

 Hire an Experienced San Diego Construction Accident Lawyer

 Because there are multiple possible ways to obtain compensation and multiple possible defendants who can be held responsible for your construction injuries, you need to get legal advice as soon as possible after your construction accident.

-Injury Trial Lawyers, APC has been representing clients and helping them to obtain monetary compensation for all damages and losses.
+Injury Trial Lawyers, APC has been representing construction workers and helping them to obtain monetary compensation for all damages and losses for a long time, and we will continue to do so.
 We know how to negotiate with insurance companies as well as how to present a convincing case to a jury if your claim does not settle outside of court.